 Dance.
-The Department of Dance and Dance Arizona Repertory Theatre, a student touring outreach company, present 12 to 14 faculty- and/or student-directed concerts a year.
+The Department of Dance presents 12 to 14 faculty-and/or student-directed concerts a year.
 Interested students should attend open auditions, held at the start of each semester.
-For more information, call 480/965-5029.
+Dance Arizona Repertory Theatre (DART) provides preprofessional experience in a contemporary modern dance model.
+Opportunities include working with community programs and nationally recognized artists, performing, and learning teaching methodologies.
+For more information, call 480/965-1891.

 Forensics.
 The ASU Forensic squad, associated with Pi Kappa Delta national forensic honorary association, travels to trophy tournaments across the country.
-For more information, call the director of Forensics, at 480/965-5095.
+For more information, call the director of Forensics at 480/965-5095.